need4swede/wiki-go/data/documents/browsing/home-screen/pins/document.md

 Select a pin to open its item or browse destination.
 Long-press a card to remove it.

 Pins are read-only on the Home, Movies, and Shows tabs.
-To reorder pins or move their category rows, use the **Shortcuts** section on the [Library](/library) tab.
+To reorder pins or move their category rows, use the **Pins** section on the [Library](/library) tab.

-When several timestamp shortcuts point to the same item, the Pins row combines them into one card.
+When several timestamp pins point to the same item, the Pins row combines them into one card.
 Selecting it lets you choose the saved moment.